cycoconutz/12-Tech-Blog/README.md

 You can see the code for this project at [cycoconutz](www.github.com/cycoconutz)

-You can also reach me personally at my email address: [cycoconutz@gmail.com](mailto:cycoconutz@gmail.com)
+You can also reach me personally at my email address: [cycoconutz](mailto:cycoconutz)